Skip to content

 New FeaturesπŸ”—

-• Query Builder for Inference: Introduced a graphical Query Builder that allows users to construct inference requests without writing JSON manually.
+• Query Builder for Prediction: Introduced a graphical Query Builder that allows users to construct prediction requests without writing JSON manually.
 The builder supports adding multiple queries, selecting molecule types from dropdowns (Protein, Ligand, DNA, RNA), defining chain IDs and sequences, and attaching external assets.
 Users can seamlessly switch between the graphical builder and JSON editor, with automatic validation to prevent errors.

 • Full-Screen 3D Molecular Viewer: Added ability to maximize the molecular viewer to utilize full screen space for detailed structural inspection.
 The Full-Screen Molecular Viewer includes the 3D viewer, PAE/PDE plot, and sequence bar, with options to minimize individual components as needed.